-Come on out for either a full or half marathon in Durham in November!
-The 4th Annual RDC Marathon will take place November 10th and 11th, drawing participants from Raleigh, Durham, Chapel Hill, and throughout North Carolina, as well as from across the country.
+Come on out for either a full or half marathon,10K or 5K in Durham in October!
+The RDC Marathon will take place October 27th, drawing participants from Raleigh, Durham, Chapel Hill, and throughout North Carolina, as well as from across the country.
 The USATF-certified Boston Qualifier course features the iconic American Tobacco Trail and finishes at The Streets at Southpoint in Durham.
 Participants have the perfect venue to to wine, dine, shop, and run!

 Jason Biggs FS Series - Race Director

 Jason Biggs was born in Fayetteville, NC.
 He received a BS in Sports Management and MS in Technology Education with a MS Minor in Sports Management from NC State University.
 Jason was punter for NCSU from 1993-1998 and Graduate Assistant football coach from 1998-2001.
 After graduating from NCSU, Jason became a teacher and assistant football coach for several years until he became Head Football Coach at West Bladen High School in Bladenboro, NC.
 While working at East Wake High School, Jason became the Athletic Director for 2 years.
 He started various new programs including the Fabulous 40 Board and Hall of Fame.
 In January 2008, Jason joined FS Series.
 Jason completed Ironman Louisville in 2012, Ironman Mont Tremblant in 2013, Ironman Chattanooga in 2014 and 2015, Ironman Lake Placid in 2016 and Ironman World Championships in 2016.
 Jason also competes in running and cycling events and Cyclocross series during the winter months.

 Marc Primanti FS Series - Co Race Director